-As Governors, we acknowledge we have overall responsibility for ensuring that The Federation of Abbey Schools Academy Trust has an effective and appropriate system of control, financial and otherwise.
-However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
+As trustees we acknowledge we have overall responsibility for ensuring that The Federation of Abbey Schools Academy Trust has an effective and appropriate system of control, financial and otherwise.
+However, such a system is design to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-The Board of Governors has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Federation of Abbey Schools Academy Trust and the Secretary of State for Education.
-They are also responsible for reporting to the Board of Governors any material weaknesses or breakdowns in internal control.
+The board of trustees has delegated the day-to-day responsibility to the Headteacher, as accounting officer, for ensuring financial controls conform to the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Federation of Abbey Schools Academy Trust and the Secretary of State for education.
+They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.